openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

    type argument

 In an *implicit* instantiation, type arguments are not specified explicitly.
 They are inferred from the context the generic is referred in.
 Implicit instantiation is possible only for functions and methods.

 The result of instantiation is a *real*, non-parameterized program entity: class, interface, method, constructor, or function.
-Such entity is treated exactly as an ordinary class, interface, method, constructor, or function.
+The entity is handled exactly as an ordinary class, interface, method, constructor, or function.

 Conceptually, a generic class, an interface, a method, a constructor, or a